quantmind/pulsar/docs/source/design.rst

 Hooks
 ~~~~~~~~~~~~~~~~~~~

-An :class:`Actor` exposes three :ref:`one time events <one-time-event>`
+An :class:`.Actor` exposes three :ref:`one time events <one-time-event>`
 which can be used to customise its behaviour and two
 :ref:`many times event <many-times-event>` used when accessing actor
 information and when the actor spawn ather actors.
-Hooks are passed as key-valued parameters to the :func:`spawn` function.
+Hooks are passed as key-valued parameters to the :func:`.spawn` function.

 **start**